ulfschneider/breakdown/README.md

 Saving the editor contents with CTRL+S (Win) / CMD+S (Mac) will beautify your text with correct spacing and indentation.

-### Push to JIRA
+CTRL+MOUSECLICK (Win) / CMD+MOUSECLICK (Mac) on an issue key will open that issue inside of JIRA.

-Select then in the Packages menu **Breakdown / Push to JIRA** to create new issues inside of JIRA.
-First, in Atom you create one issue per line.
+You can create new JIRA issues in the Atom editor.
+It´s always one issue per line.
 Each new issue must contain at least the JIRA issuetype and the summary.
-To create a new epic, containing a new story which again contains a new sub-task, you would write in Atom:
+In the following example a new epic is created, containing a new story which again contains a new sub-task:

 ```
 Epic This will become a new epic